 Understanding Sleep Apnea

 The first step in seeking treatment for sleep apnea is receiving a diagnosis.
-During an overnight study, a sleep specialist will closely monitor your sleep and breathing patterns.
-Dr. Benson will then evaluate this data to determine the cause(s) of your sleep apnea symptoms.
+This involves being observed by a sleep specialist during an overnight sleep study.
+The sleep specialist will closely monitor your vitals and breathing patterns.
+If you are diagnosed with this sleep disorder, Dr. Rinker will evaluate the data to determine the cause(s) of your sleep apnea symptoms.

 Many of our patients with obstructive sleep apnea also clench and grind their teeth – classic symptoms of temporomandibular joint (TMJ) disorder.
 This can cause soreness or pain in the jaw, and worn, cracked teeth.
-Dr. Benson specializes in the treatment for TMJ disorders, and some sleep apnea treatments are also effective at treating teeth grinding and clenching.
+Dr. Rinker also specializes in the treatment for TMJ disorders, and some sleep apnea treatments are effective at treating teeth grinding and clenching.

 Symptoms of Sleep Apnea

 - Feeling tired even after a full night’s rest

 - Waking in the night gasping for air

 It is very important that you receive a diagnosis and treatment for sleep apnea.
 Doing so will reduce the risk of additional health problems and restore a better quality of life.

 Appropriate treatment for obstructive sleep apnea is dependent on a patient’s lifestyle, symptoms, and the severity of their condition.
 For patients with mild to moderate sleep apnea, lifestyle changes may be recommended, including:

 - Quitting or reducing consumption of alcohol, especially before bedtime